PedroAragaoDias/synology-photos-memories-and-geo-mapping/README.md

 >
 > You need to download and install synology package "Docker Manager"

-In order to install this project, after downloading the Docker Manager, you have to go to it's "Registry" tab, search for "pedroaragaodias/synology-photos-memories-and-geo-mapping" and download the latest version.
+In order to install this project, after downloading the "Docker Manager", you have to go to it's "Registry" tab, search for "pedroaragaodias/synology-photos-memories-and-geo-mapping" and download the latest version.

 ![Download Image](https://github.com/PedroAragaoDias/synology-photos-memories-and-geo-mapping/blob/main/instructions/Download%20Image.png?raw=true)